 To keep animals in our community happy and healthy, the Beaver County Humane Society offers low-cost vaccine and microchip clinics every Friday between the hours of 9:00AM-11:30AM by appointment only.

 Scheduling an Appointment

 To make an appointment, please view the pricing and then select the Cat or Dog option below.
 An appointment should be submitted for each animal in need of an appointment.
-Once your application(s) are received, you will be contacted via email or by phone to select your appointment time and giving you your pre-designated parking space number.
-The total balance of services rendered must be collected prior to your animal receiving any clinic services.
+You will receive a confirmation receipt of your package purchase – bring your confirmation number with you.

 In an effort to provide exceptional service and keep the staff, animals, and customers safe, please refer below for clinic procedures and expected etiquette: